All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 mark-tegethoff-NbgQfUvKFE0-unsplash.jpg

-Despite scientific progress, faith in magic and supernatural forces has survived in Ukraine to this day.
-Many people still turn to healers, psychics, "dragonflies", and images of witches and molfars are actively used in books, films and TV series.
+Despite scientific progress, belief in magic and supernatural forces has persisted in Ukraine to this day.
+Many people still turn to healers, psychics, and "grandmothers," while images of witches and molfars are actively used in books, films, and series.

-The Ukrainian magical tradition is a unique fusion of pagan rites, folk wisdom and folklore creativity.
-It reminds us that the world is full of secrets, and the knowledge of our ancestors can be no less valuable than modern technologies.
+The Ukrainian magical tradition is a unique blend of pagan rituals, folk wisdom, and folklore creativity.
+It reminds us that the world is full of mysteries, and the knowledge of our ancestors can be just as valuable as modern technologies.

 This post doesn't have any additions from the author yet.